key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 auto convertedReconstructedParticleCollection = convertReconstructedParticle(name, LCCollection, typeMapping.recoParticles, typeMapping.particleIDs)

 //If the relations to other data types are supposed to be converted it is necessary that these are converted aswell by calling their convert function.
-This needs to be done in order to fill the maps used in setting the relations.
+//This needs to be done in order to fill the maps used in setting the relations.
 //For a collction of the type reconstructedparticle those are the vertex, cluster and track collections containing the data related to the reconstructed particles.

 //next step is resolving the relations.